tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-testing.md

 Some of the developers go crazy about mocking out dependencies like the database and other integral parts of the system that I really do not see a point of doing.
-For example, in most cases a specific database flavour will be used I believe that you want to know that the software works with that database instead of some mocked interfaces.
+For example, in most cases a specific database flavour will be used and I believe that you want to know that the software works with that database instead of some mocked interfaces.

-In some cases where there is lots of processing done and DB is being called quite often (several thousand times per test) it then makes sense to mock it out with some in-memory implementation.
+In some cases where there is lots of processing done and DB is being called quite often (several thousand times per test) it makes sense to mock it out with some in-memory implementation.

 The same goes with almost any external library that you will be using in a project - they shouldn't be mocked and the actual implementation should be tested.
 Following this route, most of the projects will end up